 Let $\delta>0$ and $\varepsilon' >0$.
 We first compute an optimal solution $\{\xp_{j,i},\xp_{S,i}, \cp_S\}$ to~\eqref{IntervalLP}, which is a relaxation of PSP-G. As discussed in \Cref{sec: DPSP}, we have $\sum_{S \in \ms}w_S\cp_S \leq (1+\delta)\opt$.
 Note that the solution $\{\xp_{j,i},\xp_{S,i}, \cp_S\}$ implies a feasible preemptive schedule, which we call the LP schedule.
 We will derive another schedule from the LP schedule whose objective value is at most $2(1+\varepsilon')\sum_{S\in \ms} w_S \cp_S \leq (2+\varepsilon')(1+\delta)\opt$.

 Let $\alpha$ be a random real variable drawn from the interval $(0,1)$ with the density function $f(\theta)=2\theta$.
 We obtain a new schedule by slowing down the LP schedule by a factor of $\frac{1}{\alpha}$.
 That is, we map and stretch the allocation of the LP schedule in time interval $[t,t+1]$ to time interval $[\frac{t}{\alpha},\frac{t+1}{\alpha}]$.
 Now each job $j$ receives $\frac{p_j}{\alpha}$ amount of scheduling in the stretched schedule.
 Then we modify the rate of every job $j$ to $0$ after the time when $j$ has been completed.
-It is clear that the final schedule is a feasible schedule.
-The advantage of this schedule is that we can bound the (expected) completion time of any job $j$ (resp.\ group $S$) against $\cp_j$ (resp. $\cp_S$).
+Clearly, the final schedule is feasible.
+The advantage of this schedule is that we can bound the (expected) completion time of any job $j$ (resp.\ group $S$) against $\cp_j$ (resp.~$\cp_S$).

-We introduce some notations for the analysis.
-For any job $j$, let $C_j^\alpha$ be the earliest time by which an $\alpha$-fraction of $j$ has been done in the LP schedule.
+We introduce some notation for the analysis.
+For any job $j$, let $C_j^\alpha$ be the earliest time by which an $\alpha$-fraction of $j$ is completed in the LP schedule.
 Fix some $\alpha \in (0, 1)$ and let $C_j$ (resp. $C_S$) be the completion time of $j$ (resp. $S$) in the final schedule of our algorithm.
 We first bound $C_j$ against the $\alpha$-point of $j$ in the LP schedule.